6thfdwp/learning-thoughts/notes/reactify.md

 # Generalize the Middleware

-Provide great extensibility, each middleware is like a plugin function that's attached to the processing pipeline, and gets invoked in order.
+We've seen this pattern a lot, in Express, Redux and Apollo client.
+Generally it is used to provide great extensibility to the core framework, each middleware is like a plugin function that's attached to the processing pipeline, and gets invoked in order.
-Each middleware function implement what to do (custom portion of logic), receives a special `next` funciton (implemented by middleware libs) [x1] to pass the execution to the next middleware, until it reaches to the last or the early return (e.g error thrown).
+Each middleware function implement what to do (custom portion of logic), receives a special `next` funciton (implemented by the framework) [x1] to pass the execution to the next middleware, until it reaches to the last or the early return (e.g error thrown).

 ### The components of a middleware library